Welcome to presentations by inspirational speakers delivered as part of the AALL professional development series Connect. Inspire. Share.

 - Share – discuss and share perspectives on contemporary issues in the field of academic language and learning

-Each session features a presentation by an inspirational speaker followed by discussions and a Q&A with the guest speaker.
+Each session features a presentation by an inspirational speaker or a panel of presenters followed by discussion and Q&A.

 Click on this link to access Seasons 1-3 of the Connect.Inspire.Share. catalogue.